 CAMERA accessory . . .
 Cable release or 'Interval timer' for night sky

-come a long way from the cable release of old as today we have electronic
+long way from the cable release of old as today we have electronic releases that

-releases that are wireless and work at ranges of 300 feet and more.
-I don't use
+are wireless and work at ranges of 300 feet and more.
+I don't use a cable

-standard cable release is useful, but with the advent of digital photography has
+cable release is useful, but with the advent of digital photography has come an

-come an increased interest in night sky photography from star trails to the
+increased interest in night sky photography from star trails to the aurora

-aurora borealis.
-A cable release is essential for this type of photography, but
+borealis.
+A cable release is essential for this type of photography, but even

-example, you can program the release to take pictures at any given interval, and
+you can program the release to take pictures at any given interval, and at any

-at any given exposure.
+given exposure.
 This probably sounds ideal, but pricey, right?
 Not so!
+Check out

 here.
 To help with the learning curve check out JJC's YouTube tutorial